eclipse-che/che-docs/src/main/_docs/setup/setup-configuration.md

 You can also set limits on Docker's allocation of CPU to workspaces, which may be necessary if you have a very dense workspace population where users are competing for limited physical resources.

+Workspaces have idle timeouts that shutdown and remove workspaces that a user has not interacted within a specific amount of time set by `CHE_MACHINE_WS_AGENT_INACTIVE_STOP_TIMEOUT_MS` with a default value of `600000` milliseconds or 10 minutes.
+This allows Che to to free up unused resources quickly but may need to be increased where longer running workspaces are required.

 # Docker
 Eclipse Che workspace runtimes are powered by one or more Docker containers.
 When a user creates a workpace, they do so from a [stack]({{base}}{{site.links["ws-stacks"]}}) which includes a Dockerfile or reference to a Docker image which will be used to create the containers for the workspace runtimes.
 Che stacks can pull that image from a public registry, like DockerHub, or a private registry.
 Images in a registry can be publicly visible or private, which require user credentials to access.
 You can also set up a private registry to act as a mirror to Docker Hub.
 And, if you are running Eclipse Che behind a proxy, you can configure the Docker daemon registry to operate behind a proxy.